Vietnam.vn - Nền tảng quảng bá Việt Nam

 Supply and Demand: Core Principles

 While traditional currencies are often controlled by central banks, Bitcoin has a limited supply of only 21 million units.
-This creates a natural scarcity, causing many people to want to own a portion of Bitcoin, thereby driving up the price.
+This creates a natural scarcity, causing many people to want to own a piece of Bitcoin, thereby driving up the price.

 Additionally, Bitcoin's supply is also affected by Bitcoin mining, a process that follows specific rules and occurs on a regular schedule.